DerekL112211/YoutubeTimestampRecorder/README.md

 # YouTube Timestamp Recorder

 ## Overview
 YouTube Timestamp Recorder is a Java desktop application that helps you create and manage timestamps with notes for YouTube videos or any other media content.
-The application provides an intuitive GUI for recording important moments with descriptions, making it easy to organize and export your timestamps.
+The application provides an intuitive GUI for recording important moments with descriptions, featuring hierarchical timestamps, dynamic note management, and automatic file opening capabilities.

 ## Features
 - ✅ **Add Timestamps**: Record timestamps in MM:SS or HH:MM:SS format